AndrianMg/OnlineOrderingSystem/ImplementationReport.md

 ### 4.1 Initial Implementation Phase

 The development began with a basic class structure based on the UML diagram, implementing core entities such as `Customer`, `Order`, `Item`, and `Cart`.
-The initial implementation focused on establishing the fundamental OOP principles and basic functionality.
+The initial implementation focused on establishing the fundamental OOP principles and basic functionality, following the iterative development approach advocated by Larman (2004).

 ### 4.2 Database Integration Evolution